How The Media Are Using Encryption Tools To Collect Anonymous Tips

 "At the White House and at the Department of Labor," Lu says, "we were given very clear training and guidance about the Presidential Records Acts and maintaining documents."
 The Washington Post story, he says, "instantly raised red flags whether it was in compliance with the Presidential Records Act.
 And it clearly is not."
 (That law is meant to ensure that communications in the White House are maintained for historical purposes.)

-Confide CEO Jon Brod says his company advises all users to follow the rules of their employees, if they're using Confide to talk to coworkers.
+Confide CEO Jon Brod says his company advises all users to follow the rules of their employers, if they're using Confide to talk to coworkers.

 "There are certain industries and sectors where specific people and certain types of conversations are regulated," Brod says, pointing to financial services, health care, and parts of the government.
 "If you are in one of those industries or sectors, it's important that you use Confide in a way that conforms to any of those regulations that may be relevant to you."